pculllback/atml3-docs/source/includes/_methods.md

     - returns the integer 6 (Saturday), if today is a monday.
 ```

-This function takes an integer n.
+This method takes an integer n.
 It returns a numeric representation of the weekday of today+n days.
 The returned integer is to be interpreted as follows:

 Weekday|	Integer